dagraham/plm-dgraham/README.md

 If using a virtual environment, first change to that directory and activate the virtual environment, if necessary:

 		% cd ~/plm
 		% source env/bin/activate
 		(env) % plm

 Otherwise, just invoke *plm* directly

 		% plm

 Either way, you will see something like this

-    ~ % plm
-    Player Lineup Manager (0.1.7)
+		Player Lineup Manager (0.3.0)
 		home directory: ~/plm

 		commands:
 			h:  show this help message
+			H:  show on-line documentation
 			e:  edit 'roster.yaml' using the default text editor
-        p:  create/update a project
+			p:  create/update a project                           (1)
-        a:  ask players for their "can play" dates
+			a:  ask players for their "can play" dates            (2)
-        r:  record the "can play" responses
+			r:  record the "can play" responses                   (3)
-        s:  schedule play using the "can play" responses
+			s:  schedule play using the "can play" responses      (4)
-        d:  deliver the schedule to the players
+			d:  deliver the schedule to the players               (5)
 			v:  view the current settings of a project
 			u:  check for an update to a later plm version
+			l:  clear the screen
 			q:  quit

 		command:

 This begins a loop in which *plm* waits for you to enter a command at the prompt, processes the command and, unless the command *q* (quit) is given, waits for your next command.

 Note: the commands *p*, *a*, *r*, *s*, *d* and *v* begin with a request that you select the relevant project.
 Tab completion is available and, once a selection is made, this project becomes the *default project* for any further use of the commands in this group while the command loop continues.

+### The Player Directory: roster.yaml

+This file is the directory for the players in all of your projects.
+It must be populated with all the relevant players for a project before you create the project itself.

-- You can now open `roster.yaml` in your favorite editor or use command *e*:
+You can open `roster.yaml` in your favorite editor or use command *e*:

         command: e

 to have *plm* open the file for you.
 Each line in the roster file should have the format

 		lastname, firstname: [emailaddress,  tag1, tag2, ... ]

 For example:

 		Doaks, Steve: [stvdoaks321@gmail.com, mon, tue]
 		Smith, John: [jsmith123@gmail.com, tue, fri]
 		...

+When creating a new project, you will be prompted for the tag of the players to be included so that, in the above example, the tag `mon` would include only Steve, but the tag `tue` would include both Steve and John.

+It is worth devoting some thought to the *tag* scheme you will use before you start adding players.
 My schedules involve groups that play on a particular week day so I tend to use tags for the week day that the group plays, e.g., `mon` for the group that plays on *Monday*.
 Note that tags are case sensitive so `mon`, `Mon` and `MON` are all different tags.

-    When creating a new project, you will be prompted for the tag of the players to be included so that, in the above example, the tag `mon` would include only Steve, but the tag `tue` would include both Steve and John.

-    It is worth devoting some thought to the *tag* scheme you will use at this stage - changes made now are much easier than when projects have been created that rely upon existing tags.

 ### A New Project From Start to Finish